What is an orbital bone, and what happens when an orbital bone breaks?

 What is an orbital bone fracture?

 An orbital bone fracture or break is what it sounds like: a broken orbital bone (or multiple bones).
 This is frequently the result of an accident, such as a car wreck or being hit hard by a flying object (for example, a baseball during a ballgame).
-Broken orbital bones can also happen if you come into contact with the force of someone’s fist.
+Broken orbital bones can also happen if you are struck in the face.

 There are three main types of orbital fractures — blowout, orbital floor and orbital rim — in which any or all of the bones can be affected.